Specio-BY-Hemant-Singh/ai-ops-assistant/README.md

 ### Import errors
 - Make sure you activated the virtual environment
 - Run `pip install -r requirements.txt` again

-## 📄 License

-This project is created as a 24-hour technical assignment.

 ## 🙋 Support